 The international trade in rhino horn, regulated by the Convention on International Trade of Endangered Species (CITES), has been banned since 1977.
 While international trade is illegal under this convention, individual countries are nonetheless able to determine their own laws to allow or prohibit the sale of rhino horn domestically i.e., within their country.
 Since 1977, some countries have indeed banned domestic rhino horn trade.
 However, even the decision to impose a local ban has not been straightforward or uncontroversial, particularly in rhino-range states that have sustainable use policies.

 At the most recent CITES Conference of the Parties (CoP) in 2016, Swaziland (now eSwatini) tabled a proposal to bring back the international trade in rhino horn, but this was rejected.
-The next CITES CoP is now on the horizon (May 2019, Sri Lanka) and it is likely to be a key meeting for rhinos.
+The next CITES CoP is now on the horizon (May 2019, Sri Lanka) and it is likely to be a key meeting for rhinos, with a proposal from eSwatini to allow a trade in rhino horn of its white rhinos, a proposal from Namibia to allow a live animal trade in white rhinos and for trophy hunting, alongside numerous other items for discussion that will impact rhino conservation.

 This Thorny Issue considers the issues around legalising the trade in rhino horn and what it could mean for rhinos.
 Specifically, we look at South Africa’s recent exploration of the topic via a series of detailed reports that the country commissioned.